 Admissions and Financial Aid

-Preferred candidates for the online Bachelor of Arts in Legal Studies program will have:
+Preferred candidates for the online legal studies degree program will have:

 - 30 or more hours of college or university credit, or waiver from the Assistant Provost

 - High school diploma or equivalent earned at least seven years before applying or waiver from the Assistant Provost

 - Official transcripts sent to SPCS, attention Monica Halloran, 7200 W. Division, River Forest, IL 60305